 I don’t know that flossing saves lives, but I suppose having good dental hygiene can prevent a lot of things that could damage the quality of your life and potentially put your life at risk maybe… I don’t know and have never heard that some floss can be toxic

-- Does using a Waterpik count as flossing?
+- Does using a water-pick device count as flossing?